 Preparing The Battens

 The battens were made from planed pine wood 20mm thick from a DIY shop.
 The length of each batten was the same as the shelf width (the width of the two boards forming the shelf).
-I went through the normal process of drilling and countersinking the battens for 3 inch (75mm) number 12 screws with two 7/32 inch (5.5mm) holes 50mm from each end.
+I went through the normal process of drilling and countersinking each batten for 2 × 3 inch (75mm) number 12 screws.
+The holes were 7/32 inch (5.5mm) drilled 50mm from each end of the battens.

 Positioning The Battens On The First Wall

 I marked one wall with a pencil at the required height of each shelf, i.e. top of the batten/bottom of the shelf.
 Then I aligned the battens with the position I had marked on the wall using a spirit level, marked a line on the wall level with the top of each batten, and marked through the holes with a thin screwdriver by pushing it into the plaster.
-I marked a cross on each hole so I knew where the centre should be during the drilling process.
+I drew a 1.5cm cross at each screwdriver mark so I knew where the centre should be during the drilling process.
 With a cross drawn, any wandering of the drill bit can be seen and maybe corrected with sideways force on the drill while drilling.